As an Amazon Associate I earn from qualifying purchases.

 Yes – cook it on manual high pressure for 8-9 minutes.

 Sure – it will add extra time and effort to the recipe, but it also really helps to provide the typical base of an authentic mole poblano recipe.
 I recommend using a combination of ancho chiles, mulatos, pasillas, and guajillo chiles.
+I like buying a package like this one.

 First, remove the ribs and seeds from the chiles and then fry the chiles in oil until fragrant, with a deep color.
 Then, transfer them to boiling water to soak and reconstitute for 20-30 minutes.

-Traditionally, molé poblano is thickened with pan-fried nuts/seeds and bread (corn tortillas and bolillo) blended into the sauce.
+Traditionally, mole poblano is thickened with pan-fried nuts/seeds and bread (corn tortillas and bolillo) blended into the sauce.

-Pro Recipe Tips
+Toni’s Recipe Tips

 - Adjust the thickness: By changing how much liquid you add.